+- Your LinkedIn Company Page

+- Showcase Pages for product or thought leadership content

+- Publish long-form posts

+- SlideShare

-- Your LinkedIn Company Page - Showcase Pages for product or thought leadership content - Long-form posts - SlideShare Company Pages are where you can catch the eye of prospective customers by featuring thought leadership content or anything else that would be relevant to your target audience, including links to your latest and greatest whitepapers, e-books, case studies and how-to content.
+Company Pages are where you can catch the eye of prospective customers by featuring thought leadership content or anything else that would be relevant to your target audience, including links to your latest and greatest whitepapers, e-books, case studies and how-to content.
 By delivering useful and engaging content, you'll foster engagement and help your message spread faster.

-And remember: Integration with common Social Media Management vendors including Adobe, HootsuiteTM, Percolate, Salesforce, Shoutlet, Spredfast and Sprinklr makes it easier for you to manage your Page.
-Mobilize Your Employees to Amplify Your Message Best-in-class companies encourage their own employees to share content on LinkedIn with their networks, significantly increasing content reach.
+And remember: Integration with common social media management vendors - including Adobe, Hootsuite[TM], Percolate, Salesforce, Shoutlet, Spredfast, and Sprinklr - makes it easier for you to manage your Company Page.

+Mobilize Your Employees to Amplify Your Message

+Best-in-class companies encourage their own employees to share content on LinkedIn with their networks, significantly increasing content reach.
 This is especially powerful for companies whose sales reps are connected to the right decision makers.